 3.21 Birds have varying ranges depending on the species and therefore need to be considered on a site by site basis.
-The transient species for which the Lee Valley SPA/Ramsar sites are designated (Bittern, Northern Shoveler and Gadwall) and the South West London Waterbodies SPA/Ramsar sites (Northern Shoveler and Gadwall) predominantly use open water and wetland habitats, although Northern Shoveler and Gadwall occasionally breed away from the water if there is no suitable habitat nearby25.
+The transient species for which the Lee Valley SPA/Ramsar sites are designated (Bittern, Northern Shoveler and Gadwall) and the South West London Waterbodies SPA/Ramsar sites (Northern Shoveler and Gadwall) predominantly use open water and wetland habitats, although Northern Shoveler and Gadwall occasionally breed away from the water if there is no suitable habitat nearby27.
 As the SPA/Ramsar sites provide a range of habitats, it is likely that only sites with significant wetland habitats, or those very close to the SPA/Ramsar sites or potentially linked sites could support offsite habitats used by the SPA and Ramsar species.

 3.22 Parts of the Lee Valley SPA/Ramsar are within Hertfordshire, and the section of the SPA/Ramsar outside the county is c.9km away.
 South West London Waterbodies SPA/Ramsar is c.14.5km from the Hertfordshire border.
 Various waterbodies extend north from the SPA/Ramsar, along the River Colne into the south of Hertfordshire.
 A network of waterbodies extends across Hertfordshire. from near Rickmansworth in the south, to Hertford at the northern end of the Lee Valley SPA/Ramsar, in the west of Hertfordshire.
-This network is principally associated with the River Colne and River Lea, and former minerals extraction sites in the wider area.
+This network is principally associated with the River Colne and River Lea. and former minerals extraction sites in the wider area.
 These waterbodies have the potential to be functionally-linked to the South West London Waterbodies SPA/Ramsar (or Lee Valley SPA/Ramsar).
-For example, gadwall have been recorded26 at Hillfield Reservoir near Watford.
+For example, gadwall have been recorded28 at Hillfield Reservoir near Watford, and the Lee Valley Regional Park Authority (see Appendix D) considers that the habitats outside the SPA/Ramsar at Stanstead Innings and Rye Meads (either side of the A414) are used by bittern and contribute to the function of the SPA/Ramsar.
 However, the distance from South West London Waterbodies SPA/Ramsar is such that, even if individuals from the European site visit waterbodies in Hertfordshire, they are unlikely to be significant to the qualifying bird species.

 3.23 Natural England has previously advised that their recognised distance for the consideration of offsite functionally linked habitat is generally 2km; but for certain species (e.g. golden plover and lapwing), a much greater distance of up to 15km may be appropriate.
 South West London Waterbodies SPA/Ramsar and Lee Valley SPA/Ramsar are designated for wetland bird species; therefore functionally land is considered only likely to be important within close proximity to the European sites.
-Case law27 relating to the proposed HS2 railway line also found that Colne Valley SSSI, which is closer to the SPA/Ramsar than Hertfordshire's reservoirs and has a greater diversity of habitats that would attract SPA/Ramsar bird species, found that the likelihood of significant effects on functionally linked habitat was 'very low'.
+Case law29 relating to the proposed HS2 railway line also found that Colne Valley SSSI, which is closer to the SPA/Ramsar than Hertfordshire's reservoirs and has a greater diversity of habitats that would attract SPA/Ramsar bird species, found that the likelihood of significant effects on functionally linked habitat was 'very low'.
 Effects relating to land functionally linked to the South West London Waterbodies SPA/Ramsar therefore do not need to be screened in for this site.